After Many a Summer

 After Many a Summer (1939) is a novel by Aldous Huxley that tells the story of a Hollywood millionaire who fears his impending death.
 It was published in the United States as After Many a Summer Dies the Swan.
 Written soon after Huxley left England and settled in California, the novel is Huxley's examination of American culture, particularly what he saw as its narcissism, superficiality, and obsession with youth.
 This satire also raises philosophical and social issues, some of which would later take the forefront in Huxley's final novel Island.
 The novel's title is taken from Tennyson's poem Tithonus, about a figure in Greek mythology to whom Aurora gave eternal life but not eternal youth.
 The book was awarded the 1939 James Tait Black Memorial Prize for fiction.

 Plot summary

 The action revolves around a few characters brought together by a Hollywood millionaire, Jo Stoyte.
 Each character represents a different attitude toward life.
 Stoyte, in his sixties and conscious of his mortality, is desperate to stave off death.
 Stoyte hires Dr. Obispo and his assistant Pete to research the secrets to long life in carp, crocodiles, and parrots.
-Jeremy Pordage, an English archivist and literature expert, is brought in to archive a rare collection of books.
+Jeremy Pordage, an English archivist and literature expert, is brought in to archive a collection of rare books.
 Pordage's presence highlights Stoyte's shallow attitude toward the precious works of art that he affords himself.
-Other characters are Virginia, Stoyte's young mistress; and Mr. Propter, a childhood acquaintance of Stoyte's who lives on a small nearby farm and works to improve the lot of the mistreated and underpaid laborers Stoyte had working for him.
+Other characters are Virginia, Stoyte's young mistress; and Mr. Propter, a childhood acquaintance of Stoyte's who lives on a small nearby farm and works to improve the lot of the mistreated and underpaid laborers Stoyte has working for him.
 Mr. Propter believes: